jscroot/jscroot.github.io/README.md

-# Just Croot It | A Pure VanillaJS Lightweight Micro Framework
+# Just Croot It | A Pure Blood VanillaJS Lightweight Micro Framework

 In the name of Javascript.
 Make Javascript Great Again.
 Don't worry if you're beginner.
 It's just a Pure Blood Javascript.